sm20corp/URSS-Server/README.md

 # URSS-Server
-URSS Server, fetch RSS feeds (Java, Vert.x, MongoDB, Docker, JUnit, javadoc).
+URSS Server, fetch RSS feeds (Java, Vert.x, MongoDB, Docker, JUnit, javadoc, ROME for RSS feeds).

 # Maven powered
 Follow these instructions from the root of this repository to set it up and running.